thespags/midas/README.md

 # midas

 A gold file testing/approval testing/golden master framework for testing your code.
+Gold file testing is a simple approach to testing with expected output in a version controlled file.
+Gold file testing is a light weight approach to contract testing.

+Midas is a framework that does the dirty work of file management for your tests while you can focus on writing your code.
+Midas is powerful and allows you to write custom serialization against objects, or use passed in Strings.

 ### Installation